steineggerlab/foldmason/README.md

 #### Output
 ##### FASTA alignment
-Foldmason generates alignments in FASTA-format, with both amino acid and 3Di alphabets (`_aa.fa` and `_3di.fa` suffixes, respectively).
+FoldMason generates alignments in FASTA-format, with both amino acid and 3Di alphabets (`_aa.fa` and `_3di.fa` suffixes, respectively).

 ##### Interactive HTML
-Foldmason generates a HTML MSA visualisation automatically when using the `easy-msa`.
+FoldMason generates a HTML MSA visualisation automatically when using the `easy-msa`.
 The following will produce `result.fasta` and `result.html`.

 ```
 foldmason easy-msa <PDB/mmCIF files> result tmpFolder